raj-upadhyay9/herehack_s3_algoholics/README.md

 ## Acknowledgments

-Thanks to Here Technologies for conducting this Hackhathon, providing their services to help us make this Amazing Project - Tapit, for emergencies.
+Thanks to Here Technologies for conducting this Hackhathon, providing their services to our team Algoholics, helping us make this Amazing Project - Tapit, for emergencies.